mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 #### Network Address Translation (NAT)

 When communicating with devices on local networks a more elaborate mechanism using (NAT) needs to be configured allowing server and client locate each other.
-Assuming that the SIP server has the following external URL; `sip.example.com`, in that case update `pjsip_transport.conf` like so
+Assuming that the SIP server has the following external URL; `sip.example.com`, make sure to update `pjsip_transport.conf` so it includes the snippet below.

 `pjsip_transport.conf`